U.S. retailers say business picked up later in February

-(Reuters) - Sales at many major U.S. retailers rose in February, as shoppers ventured out later in the month after a dismal start when ice, cold and snow kept many of them at home.
+(Reuters) - Sales for many U.S. retailers rose in February, as shoppers ventured out later in the month after a dismal start when ice, cold and snow kept many of them at home.

 Costco Wholesale Corp (COST.O) on Thursday said U.S. sales at stores open at least a year rose 3 percent, while L Brands Inc (LB.N) reported a better-than-expected 2 percent rise, lifted by gains at its Victoria’s Secret lingerie chain.

-The unusually cold, snowy weather that slammed retailers in January continued into the first half of February, including an ice storm that idled much of the Southeast for days.
+The unusually cold and snowy weather that slammed retailers in January continued into February, including an ice storm that idled much of the Southeast for days.

-Gap Inc (GPS.N) reported a 7 percent decline in comparable sales, and said 450 of its stores were closed at some point or other in February because of the weather.
-Analysts expected a 0.9 percent increase.
-Gap’s shares fell 3 percent after hours.

-Excluding drugstores, the Thomson Reuters Same Store Sales Index, which tracks a group of major retailers, registered a 0.3 percent increase for February, missing analyst projections for a 1.9 percent rise.

 But sales trends improved as the weather got better and many U.S. consumers got tax refunds, said John Cato, chief executive of discount clothing chain Cato Corp.
 (CATO.N)